django-oscar/django-oscar/README.rst

 * django-oscar-api_ - RESTful JSON API for django-oscar

+* django-oscar-odin_ - Odin Resources and mappings to Oscar models

 * django-oscar-adyen_ - Integration with the Adyen payment gateway

 * django-oscar-datacash_ - Integration with the DataCash_ payment gateway